bushycargo/linux-files/README.md

 # linux-files
-Installs my customization for any linux distro using pacman.
+Installs my customization for any linux distro using pacman (Use Manjaro).
 Once install is complete log out then log back in with i3wm.

 Flags: